Latest guidance on marking following the transition period

 With our TÜV SÜD Product Service GmbH Notified Body and TÜV SÜD Limited (UK) applying to become a UKCA Approved Body, our dedicated team of experts will be able to offer both CE marking and UKCA marking services following the transition.

-The UK Approved Body designation process has been open since January 1, 2021 under the UK Legislation MDR 2002, SI #618) and TÜV SÜD has already engaged in the process with the MHRA.
+The UK Approved Body designation process will open from 1 January 2021 under the UK Legislation MDR 2002, SI #618) and TÜV SÜD has already engaged in the process with the MHRA.

 Please note, this information is based on current guidance.
 As the political and trade negotiations continue between the UK Government and the EU, there may be further changes to our current understanding.
 TÜV SÜD will continue to keep you informed on any changes and how it may affect you.